 Role and legislative framework

 The RIPERN role is best implemented through a collaborative, team-based model of care.
-The model allows for health services, local doctors, pharmacists, nurses, paramedics and local communities to work together to achieve the best mix of services to meet the needs of the community.
+The model allows for health services, bush nursing centres, local doctors, pharmacists, nurses, paramedics and local communities to work together to achieve the best mix of services to meet the needs of the community.

 In Victoria the Drugs, Poisons and Controlled Substances Act 1981 authorises registered nurses whose registration is endorsed to supply and administer approved medicines.